Advice for midwives, general practitioners, practice nurses, health providers and Public Health Units

 Children aged between 6 months and 5 years may need to have a tuberculin skin test in the first instance to detect whether they have already been infected with TB.

+From 2015 to 2018 there was a global shortage of BCG vaccine.
 Parents or caregivers of older children who met the eligibility criteria over the period the vaccine was unavailable may request BCG vaccination for such children, for assessment on a case-by-case basis.

 Ordering BCG vaccine